Davis-Technical-College/DTC-Lab-Scanner/README.md

 # DTC-Lab-Scanner
-\[DEPRECATED\] My capstone project for the Software Development program at Davis Technical College.
 An app used for checking out lab kits and other resources from the Cybersecurity and Software Development classrooms.

 # Capstone Documentation
 - [Project Outline](https://github.com/SafetyFlux/DTC-Lab-Scanner/blob/main/OUTLINE.md)